Wilsomwong2004/Mewfit/README.md

 ---

+## Project Overview
+Mewfit combines the love for fitness and cats into a unique and engaging app.
+By completing real-world workouts, users can take care of their virtual feline companions, encouraging consistent activity and healthier lifestyles.

+The app is designed to address common fitness challenges such as maintaining motivation and setting achievable goals.
+Mewfit incorporates a gamified system where progress is rewarded with the growth and happiness of a virtual cat, creating a positive feedback loop that keeps users coming back.

+With Mewfit, users can:
+- Monitor their fitness journey through visual progress tracking.
+- Customize workout goals to match their personal fitness levels.
+- Participate in fun challenges that make exercise enjoyable.
+- Stay connected to their fitness routines through engaging, cat-themed visuals.

+Whether you are a fitness beginner or a seasoned athlete, Mewfit offers a supportive and lighthearted environment to achieve your health goals while indulging your love for cats.
+By turning workouts into an interactive experience, Mewfit transforms exercise from a chore into a daily highlight.

+---

 ## Features
 - **Gamified Fitness**: Turn your workouts into fun challenges.
 - **Virtual Cat Companion**: Care for a virtual cat that grows with your progress.